Hotmoka/hotmoka/tutorial/Takamaka.md

 restrict the kind of contracts that can take part in the Ponzi scheme.
-Namely, we limit the game to contracts that implement class `io.takamaka.code.lang.PayableContract`, a subclass of `io.takamaka.code.lang.Contract` that, yes, does have a `receive()` method.
+Namely, we limit the game to contracts that implement class `io.takamaka.code.lang.PayableContract`, a subclass of `io.takamaka.code.lang.Contract` that, yes, does have a payable `receive()` method.
 This is not really a restriction, since the typical players of our Ponzi contract are externally owned accounts, that are instances of `PayableContract`.